intelligence38000/android-docs/src/pages/navigation/overview/route-progress.md

 | `onOffRoute(Point offRoutePoint)` | Will trigger only if `RouteListener#allowRerouteFrom(Point)` returns true.
 (This serves as the official off-route event and will continue the process to fetch a new route with the given off-route `Point`.)
 | `onRerouteAlong(DirectionsRoute directionsRoute)` | Will trigger when a new `DirectionsRoute` has been retrieved post off-route.
 (This is the new route the user will be following until another off route event is triggered.)
 | `onFailedReroute(String errorMessage)` | Will trigger if the request for a new `DirectionsRoute` fails.
 (Provides the error message from the directions API used to retrieve the `DirectionsRoute`.) |

+## More about route progress

+Read more about route progress in:

+- [Off-route detection](/android/navigation/overview/off-route/): Detect whether or not a user is on the generated route throughout their trip.
+If a user is off-route, provide additional instruction or generate a new route.
+- [Faster-route detection](/android/navigation/overview/off-route/): Specify when to check for faster routes and how to determine if a route is faster, then retrieve and initialize faster routes.